LineageOS/lineage_wiki/_includes/templates/device_install.md

 4. Return to the main menu.
 {%- if device.has_no_usb %}
 5. Copy the the LineageOS `.zip` package and any addons you wish to install to your device's removable SD card, then insert it in your device and install it, but **do not reboot to system** before you read/followed the rest of the instructions!:
-    * On the device, select "Apply Update", then "Apply from EXT_SDCARD", and select the LineageOS zip file to begin installation.
+    * On the device, select "Apply update", then "Apply from EXT_SDCARD", and select the LineageOS zip file to begin installation.
     {% include alerts/warning.html content="EXT_SDCARD will reflect the name of your SD card's filesystem name." %}
 {%- else %}
 5. Sideload the LineageOS `.zip` package but **do not reboot to system** before you read/followed the rest of the instructions!
-    * On the device, select "Apply Update", then "Apply from ADB" to begin sideload.
+    * On the device, select "Apply update", then "Apply from ADB" to begin sideload.
     * On the host machine, sideload the package using:
     ```
     adb -d sideload /path/to/zip